ArcanaPath

 • shared beliefs

 The Hierophant is the keeper of tradition — the teacher, mentor, and bridge between spiritual wisdom and everyday life.
 He represents the value of established paths: institutions, ceremonies, lineages, and the knowledge that is passed down rather than invented alone.
-Upright, he favours learning from those who came before, seeking a mentor, or finding belonging within a shared structure of meaning.
+Upright, he favors learning from those who came before, seeking a mentor, or finding belonging within a shared structure of meaning.

 Reversed meaning